nimroddanielmaayan/understanding-typescript/notes.md

 - Type annotations in `TS classes` might be confusing, because they make the class look like an object.

+- `interface` is a `TS` feature that doesn't exist in `JS`.
+It's a way of defining a `custom type`.
+It's similar to the concept of `data modeling` in backend development, but for `classes`

+- An `interface` dosen't store any data or methods.
+It only defines the structure of an object.
+It can be used as the type of a variable, or as the type of a class

+- Why use an `interface` and not a `custom type`?
+An `interface` is specifically built for `classess` in `OOP`.
+For example, the types defined in an `interface` are inherited by the `instances` of the `class`

+- To use an `interface` in a `class`, the syntax is:
+  `class ClassName implements InterfaceName`

+- I skipped over most of the `class` refresher and most of the `interface` part, because I'm not sure if and when I'll work with `OOP`.
+If needed, go back to this in the future

+### Section 6 - Advanced Types

+- `inersection types`: A combination of two types.
+For example:
+  `type SiteAdmin = User & Admin`

+- `type guards`: This simply referrs to checking the type of a variable before using it. `type guards` can be implemented using `typeof`, `in` or `instanceof` (which are all `JS` features).

+- `type guards` are based on `JS`, not on `TS` - because they have to work at runtime.
+And like we said before, `TS` disappears when compiling

 ### Section 11 - TS and Webpack